MehmetKaplan/SPACORSRAILSSample/README.md

 # SPACORSRAILSSample

 In this project we'll try to build a  sample architecture consisting of;
-	- a container server,
+- a container API server, (the "container" rails application under this repo)
-	- a content server,
+- a content API server, (the "content" rails application under this repo)
-	- an SPA page
-using Ruby on Rails and ReactJS.
+- an SPA page (which is also in the "container" rails application under this repo) using Ruby on Rails and ReactJS.
 (ReactJS is not that relevant for our purpose.)

-The structure is and the algorithms are like that:
+The algorithm is like that:

 ```mermaid
 sequenceDiagram